 The exception to this is that if you have made false statements about matters that have no financial significance or if you make exaggerated statements that would not deceive ordinary people in the group you are speaking to.
 This would not be theft by deception.

-What is the Penalty for Theft by Deception in Pennsylvania?
+Theft by Deception Penalties in Pennsylvania

 Under Pennsylvania law, the seriousness of the grading for theft is based on the value of the property taken.